-Craving for noodle?
+Craving for noodles?
 Here is an easy way to cook Japanese chicken ramen that is both healthy and savory delicious.

 Most, if not all ramen bowls heart lie within their broth and excitable toppings.
-So does this Japanese inspiration, which focus mainly on cooking the broth to full of flavor and sauteing all topping ingredients (in this case are chicken, egg and bok choy).
+So does this Japanese inspiration, which focuses mainly on cooking the broth to full of flavor and sauteing all topping ingredients (in this case are chicken, egg, and bok choy).

 Seasoning with soy sauce would give this broth a nice brownish color while there is no need to add sugar since most soy sauces have some sweet after taste already.
 The final broth should be light, fragrant, heartily healthy yet full of natural sweetness with umami flavor and vegetable toppings.
 Go light and skip the salt if you can, cause most ramen should be salty enough.

 Chicken breast in this recipe required prior marinating with soy sauce, then pan-sear and roast/cook.
 This way would help preserve the juice inside with full flavor.
 If this is too much trouble, you can just boil them within the broth then shred to pieces.